TechAtNYU-Deprecated/TechAtNYUShips/README.md

 * One project per Tech@NYU member (i.e., post your best one, not all of them)
 * "Shipped" means available for public consumption.
 If it's a library, that means posting to GitHub, if it's a product, that means having the product in a live public beta, etc. No private stuff/launchrock pages count as "shipped".
 * There is no project too small or too large, as long as it's shipped.
 * Alumni projects are OK, but should follow all the other rules as well.
+Put an alumni tag next to alumni names.